 Provost Staff

-The Provost serves as the chief academic officer of the university and is responsible for oversight of all academic programs, academic planning and budgets and faculty matters.
+Dr. O’Donnell serves as the chief academic officer of the university and is responsible for oversight of all academic programs, academic planning and budgets and faculty matters.
 Working with the deans and the faculty, the provost provides leadership of major university initiatives in teaching, research and creative activities and has responsibility for all university educational and academic policies.
+As chief academic officer, the Provost is responsible for shaping the academic vision of the university and for developing strategies to accomplish that vision.

 Email: tande@umw.edu

-Dr. Ande supervised the Office of Institutional Analysis and Effectiveness.
-Reporting directly to the Provost, this Office provides accurate, relevant and timely access to information used by both internal and external constituencies.
-Driven by the mission of the University which is to “provide a superior education that inspires and enables our students to make positive changes in the world”, the Office of Institutional Analysis and Effectiveness collects, analyzes, and disseminates a wide variety of data and information in support of the institutional effectiveness and decision-making processes.
+Dr. Schleef supervises the Office of Institutional Analysis and Effectiveness.
+The Office provides accurate, relevant and timely access to information used by both internal and external constituencies.
+The Office collects, analyzes, and disseminates a wide variety of data and information in support of the institutional effectiveness and decision-making processes.
 The Office is also charged with building competence in assessment and other data-driven improvement strategies aimed at making academic programs and institutional units more effective in fulfilling the mission of the University of Mary Washington.

 Email: rarneso3@umw.edu